simula-vias/Yolo4Apnea/README.md

 talken about in the Yolo4Apnea: Real-time Detection of Obstructive Sleep Apnea demo paper.

+**If this repo fails download, it is also available at https://github.com/shamnvik/Yolo4Apnea**

 ##  Note:  Project is not finished, and will be upgraded incrementally

 # Requirements